-- A major depressive disorder is the most common and is characterized by having at least five of the symptoms of depression.
+Major depression: Major depressive disorder is a common depressive disorder characterized by having at least five symptoms of depression from the DSM-5.

-- A persistent depressive disorder is a type of major depression that continues most days of the week for at least two years.
+Persistent depressive disorder (PDD): Persistent depressive disorder is major depression that continues most days for at least two years.

-- Bipolar depression is often referred to as manic depression and is characterized by periods of hyperactivity or mania alternating with periods of severe and debilitating depression.
+Bipolar depression: Bipolar depression is often referred to as manic depression and is characterized by periods of hyperactivity or mania alternating with periods of severe and sometimes debilitating depression.

 Causes Of Depression

-- Lack of sunlight such as with seasonal affective disorder
+Lack of sunlight, in the case of seasonal affective disorder

-- Medical disorders such as heart disease, cancer, or Parkinson's disorder
+Medical disorders such as heart disease, cancer, or Parkinson's

 13 Reasons Why

-One of the most publicized movies about teenage depression lately is the 2017 Netflix miniseries "13 Reasons Why" based on a young adult novel written by Jay Asher in 2007.
-This dramatic and heartbreaking story is about Hannah Baker, a high school student with depression who commits suicide but leaves recorded tapes about what she considers to be the 12 people involved in the reason why she took her life.
-The film was criticized as being too realistic, and many even said that it caused an increase in teen suicide.
-However, this is an excellent depiction of teen suicide and depression that was realistic, which is what makes it such a great movie.
+An often-publicized series about teenage depression is the 2017 Netflix miniseries "13 Reasons Why," based on a young adult novel by Jay Asher in 2007.
+This dramatic and potentially heartbreaking story is about Hannah Baker, a high school student with depression who commits suicide but leaves recorded tapes about what she considers to be the 12 people involved in the reasons why she took her life.

 Little Miss Sunshine